General Congregation

 The General Congregation is an assembly of the Jesuit representatives from all parts of the world, and serves as the highest authority in the Society of Jesus.
 A General Congregation (GC) is always summoned on the death or resignation of the administrative head of the order, called the Superior General or Father General, to choose his successor, and it may be called at other times if circumstances warrant.
 A smaller congregation of worldwide representatives meets every three years to discuss internal business and to decide the need for a general congregation.

 Congregations

 Through its four-century history, the Society has convened 36 general congregations.

 First General Congregation

 The first General Congregation took place in 1558, when Father Diego Laynez was elected Superior General.
 It had been delayed for two years after St. Ignatius’ death because of a war between King Philip II of Spain and Pope Paul IV.

 General Congregation 5

 General Congregation 5 took place in 1593-4.
 A decree was issued preventing people of Jewish or Muslim ancestry from becoming Jesuits.
 This decree was formally abrogated by the 29th General Congregation in 1946.

 General Congregation 11

 General Congregation 11 took place in 1661.
 The case of Baldassare Diego Loyola, a Moroccan prince who had converted to Christianity and wanted to become a Jesuit, was discussed during this congregation.
 An exception was made and he was allowed to become a Jesuit priest despite being a former Muslim.

+Jesuit Congregations during the Suppression

+During the period between the universal suppression of the Society of Jesus (from 1773) until its restoration in 1814 Jesuit Congregations occurred in Russian domains, where Catherine the Great had refused to publish the Papal Brief of Suppression.
+These Congregations are numbered separately from the other General Congregations, with John W. Padberg, S.J. calling them the "Polish Congregations".